-Holly Hall’s 66th season of the Book Review series will begin on September 27, 2016.
+Holly Hall’s annual season of the Book Review series will begin on September 26, 2017.
 Each series consists of four wonderful and entertaining reviews in September, October, January and March.
 Each review is presented by a professional book reviewer and covers a best-selling work of history, biography, or fiction.
-There is no need to read the book prior to the event!
+Guests enjoy an hour of entertainment without the pressure of reading the book beforehand.
+Many attendees state that they plan to read the book following the review.

-Tickets start at $12 and proceeds help cover the cost of care of residents in need.
+Tickets start at $12.
 All reviews are held at St. Luke’s United Methodist Church and begin at 10:30 am.
 Tickets are always available for purchase at the door.
-Click here to download the 2016-2017 schedule and season ticket order form.
+Click here to download the 2017-2018 schedule and season ticket order form.

 Games People Play

 The 2017 Games People Play event was a great success!
 We would like to thank all of our friends joined us at Holly Hall for a fun filled day of friendship and games.
 Guests played games such as Bridge, Mah Jongg, Scrabble and Rummikub.
 The event raised $5,800 through donations, ticket sales and silent auction.
 Thank you to all of our donors who made this possible.
 For a list of local businesses and individuals who generously supported this event through auction donations please click here.